 DATA STATEMENT

-We have another manuscript in prep from this work, and then will publish the complete dataset as a data paper on Dryad for anyone to use.
-If BioScience needs us to publish the data we used in this manuscript sooner on Dryad, we will gladly do that.
+We have another manuscript in prep from this work, and will publish the complete dataset on Dryad once it is published for anyone to use.
+If BioScience needs us to publish the data we used in this manuscript sooner, we will gladly do that.

 SHORT BIOGRAPHICAL NARRATIVE

-Freya E. Rowland (frowland@usgs.gov) was a Donnelley Postdoctoral Fellow with the Yale Institute for Biospheric Sciences, New Haven, CT, USA.
-Kyra A. Prats is a PhD candidate in plant ecophysiology at the Yale School of the Environment, New Haven, CT, USA.
-Yara A. Alshwairikh is a PhD student in evolutionary ecology at the Yale School of the Environment, New Haven, CT, USA.
+Freya E. Rowland (frowland@usgs.gov) was a Donnelley Postdoctoral Fellow with the Yale Institute for Biospheric Sciences, New Haven, CT, USA and is currently a Research Ecologist with the U.S. Geological Survey at the Columbia Environmental Research Center in Columbia, MO, USA.
+Kyra A. Prats has a PhD in plant ecophysiology from the Yale School of the Environment, New Haven, CT, USA.
+Yara A. Alshwairikh is a PhD candidate in evolutionary ecology at the Yale School of the Environment, New Haven, CT, USA.
 Mary K. Burak is a PhD candidate in carnivore ecology at the Yale School of the Environment, New Haven, CT, USA.
-Ana Clara Fanton is a PhD candidate in plant physiology at the Yale School of the Environment, New Haven, CT, USA.
-Marlyse C. Duguid is a Thomas G Siccama Lecturer, Associate Research Scientist, and Director of Research for Yale Forests in the Yale School of the Environment, New Haven, CT, USA.
+Ana Clara Fanton has a PhD in plant physiology at the Yale School of the Environment, New Haven, CT, USA.
+Marlyse C. Duguid is a Senior Lecturer, Research Scientist, and Director of Research for Yale Forests in the Yale School of the Environment, New Haven, CT, USA.